2008 North Dakota Fighting Sioux football team

-The 2008 North Dakota Fighting Sioux football team represented North Dakota University as a member of the Great West Conference during the 2008 NCAA Division I FCS football season.
+The 2008 North Dakota Fighting Sioux football team represented The University of North Dakota as a member of the Great West Conference during the 2008 NCAA Division I FCS football season.
 Led by first-year head coach Chris Mussman, the Fighting Sioux compiled an overall record of 6–4 with a mark of 1–2 in conference play, tying for third place in the GWC.
 North Dakota played home games at the Alerus Center in Grand Forks, North Dakota.